Xiaomi Redmi 4 to Go on Sale via Amazon India, Mi.com Today

-Sega Forever on Android and iOS Isn’t the Netflix of Retro Gaming

-Xiaomi Redmi 4 becomes available to buy every week on Tuesday via Amazon India and Mi.com, and the popular budget smartphone will be going on sale on these two channels today at 12pm IST.
-To recall, the Xiaomi Redmi 4 was launched in India last month, and has a starting price of Rs.
-6,999.

-Both Amazon India and Mi.com are offering incentives on the Xiaomi Redmi 4 (Review) to sweeten the deal.
-Amazon India is offering a free Hungama Music subscription for 12 months and Hungama Play for 3 months; 45GB free data from Vodafone; and Rs.
+As for sale offers, Amazon India is continuing the same offers it has been offering for the past few weeks - the e-commerce site will give Xiaomi Redmi 4 buyers a free 12-month Hungama Music subscription; a free 3-month Hungama Play subscription; 45GB free data from Vodafone, and Rs.
 200 promotion credit for Kindle books if you download and sign in to the Kindle app on your Redmi 4.
-MI.com on the other hand is offering 10 percent 'SuperCash' to buyers who pay with MobiKwik.
+As for Mi.com, the site is offering 10 percent 'SuperCash' to buyers who pay with MobiKwik, as well as a free 12-month subscription to Hungama Music.

-Xiaomi Redmi 4 is available in three variants: one with 2GB of RAM and 16GB storage at Rs.
-6,999; a model with 3GB of RAM and 32GB of storage at Rs.
-8,999; and the top-end variant with 4GB of RAM and 64GB of storage with a price in India of Rs.
-10,999.

 The Xiaomi Redmi 4 sports a 13-megapixel rear camera sensor with f/2.0 aperture, PDAF, and LED flash.
 On the front, it packs a 5-megapixel front camera with f/2.2 aperture.
 Xiaomi Redmi 4's inbuilt storage is expandable via microSD card (up to 128GB).